 Congratulations on your acceptance to Pace University!
-With more than 90 countries represented on our campuses in New York City and Westchester, the University strives to create an international community among its student body.
+With 120 countries represented on our campuses in New York City and Westchester, the University strives to create an international community among its student body.

-PATHWAYS STUDENTS: If you have been admitted to the Pace Pathways Program, do not follow the below steps.
-Instead, visit the Pace Pre-Graduate Pathways page.
+If you have been admitted to the Pace Global Pathways Program, do not follow the below steps.
+Instead, visit the Pace Global Pathways accepted student page.

 1.)
 Be sure you have completed all of the steps outlined on the Accepted Student home page.

 - Financial Affidavit- Complete the financial affidavit for the school or college you will be attending.
 Make sure both pages are filled in if you have a sponsor.

 - Official Bank Statement- Submit a bank statement, in English, with sufficient funds available for one year of study.
 The amount may be no less than what is listed on the Financial Affidavit for the academic year you are attending.

 - A Copy of Your Passport- You may email all these documents as a scanned pdf to the admission office of the campus to which you applied.